READ OUR ELECTRIC GUITAR BUYING GUIDE AS WE ANSWER THE QUESTION "WHAT ELECTRIC GUITAR SHOULD I BUY?"

 TOP 5 THINGS TO CONSIDER BEFORE BUYING YOUR FIRST GUITAR:

 Everyone wants a guitar that makes them go "Wow!", and it changes from person to person, of course.
-Owning an instrument that looks like the one that your idol plays can make a difference.
+Owning an instrument that looks like the one that your idol plays can make a difference to your experience.
 After all, most people decide to play a guitar because they've been inspired by a particular band or guitarist.

 A good starting point, then, would be to consider what instrument your favourite artist plays.
-Not just because it'd be great to play something that looks similar, but also for the sound - different guitars can sound wildly different, and if your favourite guitarist is Jimi Hendrix, for instance, you'd be happier choosing a guitar along the lines that he played.
-In addition, if your favourite guitarist was Jimmy Page.
-(For the record: Jimi Hendrix = Stratocaster, Jimmy Page = Les Paul).
+Not just because it'd be great to play something that looks similar, but also for the sound.
+Different guitars can sound wildly different, and if your favourite guitarist is Jimi Hendrix, for instance, you'd probably be happier choosing a guitar along the lines that he played.
+In addition, if your favourite guitarist was Jimmy Page, you'd likely be happier playing a guitar similar to what he uses.

 You can easily find which gear most famous guitarists have played by searching online, or even by consulting our guitar experts at one of our PMT stores or by phone.
 In fact, many brands recognize the appeal of popular artists and now the market has a wealth of different Signature Electric Guitars, custom made to appeal to fans of guitarists such as Jimi Hendrix, Kurt Cobain, Malcolm Young, Albert Hammond Jr., Joe Satriani, Steve Vai and many others.

 If you don't have a favourite guitar hero, then the next best thing is to consider what kind of music you (or the person you're buying a guitar for) like the most.
-Please note that this is just a very general rule of thumb, to help a beginner to choose a guitar.
+We must stress that this is just a very general rule of thumb, to help a beginner to choose a guitar.
 You may like Blues, but want a shred style guitar - it's all up to you!
 For example, the likes of Jim Root uses classic Fender style guitars for his band Slipknot - something that blows our mind!

 Most experienced players will play whatever instrument they fancy anyway, as most guitars can sound fine in whatever musical style you choose to play, you just need to make sure you're using the right pickups.
 In fact, many guitarists often like collecting instruments and have a few different guitars so they can enjoy all the different tones and sounds they offer.

-We won't go into technical details about the difference between those models because it's not that relevant for someone who's just starting out, as after all this is a general overview in our electric guitar buying guide.
+We won't go into technical details about the difference between all the guitar models out there because it's not that relevant for someone who's just starting out, as after all this is a general overview in our electric guitar buying guide.
 We'll just round up a few of the main styles to give you a general overview.

 Guitar tip: if you're playing punk or heavy metal, choose a Stratocaster HSS guitar, which comes with a humbucker pickup in the bridge position, for added power.